Addition (April 2014):

 This case is extremely interesting.
 First, there are exactly 20 possible results from a roll using 5 inverted dice, and the results are between 1 and 20.
 In other words:

 Five 6-sided dice can together form one 20-sided die

 (with a very peculiar probability distribution).

 Secondly, 5 is also the exact number of dice used in a regular game of Yahtzee.
-I have attempted to develop a kind Inverted Yahtzee, but since Yahtzee is not based on sums, but rather patterns and numbers, it is hard to invert this game.
+I have attempted to develop a kind Inverted Yahtzee, but since Yahtzee is not based on sums (it’s mostly based on patterns), it is hard to “invert” this game.